mantognini/leon/doc/verification.rst

 ..
 TODO limitations of DSL --> no straightforward support for <= and similar ops

+..
+TODO add a word about requirement in ctor (e.g. Rational)

 Limits of the approach: HOF & quantifiers
 *****************************************